Editor-in-Chief

 Fayruza Ismagilova

-Fayruza Ismagilova is Professor of the Chair of Psychology at Tashkent State Pedagogical University named after Nizami (Uzbekistan); Guest Professor of Kimyo International University in Tashkent (South Korea-Uzbekistan); Member of the Scientific Committee of the International Scientific Conference on Economics & Management (EMAN, 2021-2024).
-Her field of interest is work and organizational psychology.
+Fayruza S. Ismagilova, Dr. Sci (Psychology) is Professor at the Law Enforcement Academy of the Republic of Uzbekistan, and Professor (part-time) of Kimyo International University in Tashkent (South Korea–Uzbekistan).
+She is a Member of the Scientific Committee of the International Scientific Conference on Economics & Management (EMAN, 2021–2024).
+Her field of interest is Work & Organizational Psychology, Behavioral Economics.

 Tim Jensen